 Day pack: There are so many options for hiking day packs.
 Fit is key in being comfortable while hiking.
 Head to your local small business outdoor retailer (support the small businesses if you can!
-In Portland, we LOVE Next Adventure!) to get measured for the right pack for you.
+In Portland, I LOVE Next Adventure!) to get measured for the right pack for you.
 I personally wear a Granite Gear Athabasca 26 men’s pack & love it!

 Camera: Smart phones take incredibly good photos these days and they are light & easy to access.
 If you bring a digital camera, consider a waterproof, padded bag to keep it safe while hiking.
 (Personally, I use an old tortilla bag to keep my camera dry. 😁)

 Small essential items: Small first aid kit, headlamp/flashlight, pocket knife, toilet paper, a small trash bag (Ziploc freezer bags work wonderfully) to pack out all your trash & pick up any trail trash you come across, tampon/maxi pad, chap stick, sunscreen, sunglasses, bug spray, fire (matches/lighter), hand sanitizer, prescription eye wear, personal locator beacon (if you’re hiking alone in remote areas.)

 Cash/ID: Trail head parking lots often require a parking pass (usually $5 or $10).
-Also, you might want an after hike treat in a town nearby!
-We always slip our IDs in our packs as well & leave our wallets at home.
+Also, you might want an after hike snack/meal in a town nearby!
+I always slip my IDs in my pack as well & leave our wallets at home.

 After Hike Self Care Items: Leave flip flops (your sore hiking feet will thank you!), dry clothes (during the rainy season), extra water & snacks in a cooler in your car.